Greek authorities lost in red tape over fire evacuation drill

 “Evacuation plans are with the municipal authorities, who are also responsible for drafting them.
 Each municipality has its own plan,” Eleni Tsoupra, the regional governor of civil protection, told Reuters.

-But the speed of the wind and the abrupt change of its direction made an organized evacuation, as described in official documents, an almost impossible task, she added.
+But the speed of the wind and the abrupt change of its direction made an organised evacuation, as described in official documents, an almost impossible task, she added.

 After meeting Prime Minister Alexis Tsipras, the mayor of the wider Marathon region, Elias Psinakis, said that evacuating Mati was not his responsibility.